-Medicine and Surgery - Ayurveda, the science of medicine owes its origins in ancient India.
-Ayurveda consists of two Sanskrit words 'ayur' and 'veda.'
-While 'ayur' means age or life, 'veda' means knowledge.
+Ancient India Medicine and Surgery: Ayurveda, the science of medicine owes its origins in ancient India.
+Ayurveda consists of two Sanskrit words ‘Ayur’ and ‘Veda.’
+While ‘Ayur’ means age or life, ‘Veda’ means knowledge.
 Thus, the literal meaning of Ayurveda is the science of life or longevity.

-Ayurveda constitutes ideas about ailments and diseases, their symptoms, diagnosis and cure.
+Ayurveda constitutes ideas about ailments and diseases, their symptoms, diagnosis, and cure.
 It relies heavily on herbal medicines.
 These include extracts of several plants of medicinal values.
-This reliance on herbs differentiated Ayurveda from Allopathy and Homeopathy.
+This Relnce on herbs differentiated Ayurveda from Allopathy and Homeopathy.
 Ayurveda has also always disassociated itself with witch doctors and voodoo.

 The practice of surgery has been recorded in India around 800 B.C.
-This need not come as a surprise because surgery (Shastrakarma) is one ofthe eight branches of Ayurveda the ancient Indian system of medicine.
-The oldest treatise dealing with surgery is the Shushruta Samahita (Shushruta's compendium).
+This need not come as a surprise because surgery (Shastrakarma) is one of the eight branches of Ayurveda the ancient Indian system of medicine.
+The oldest treatise dealing with surgery is the Shushruta Samahita (Sushruta’s compendium).

 Yoga is a system of exercise for physical and mental nourishment.
 The origins of yoga are shrouded in antiquity and mystery.
 Since Vedic times, thousands of years before, the principles and practice of yoga have crystallized.
 But, it was only around 200 BC that all the fundamentals of yoga were collected by Patanjali in his treatise, named Yogasutra, that is, Yoga-Aphorisms

-Patanjali, very briefly, surmised that through the practice of yoga, the energy latent within the human body may be made live and released.
-This energy has a salubrious affect on the body and the mind.
-In the modern times, however, clinical practices have established yoga as a remedy for several ailments, including hypertension, clinical depression, amnesia, acidity.
+Patanjali, very briefly, surmised that through the practice of yoga, the energy latent within the human body may be made life and released.
+This energy has a salubrious effect on the body and the mind.
+In modern times, however, clinical practices have established yoga as a remedy for several ailments, including hypertension, clinical depression, amnesia, acidity.
 The application of yoga in physiotherapy is also gaining recognition.